More interest in Ithaca, bids seen topping C$868 million

 "The company has a good line-up of future catalysts as well," GMP Securities analyst Jamal Orazbayeva told Reuters.
 "It offers good production growth, has a good management team and a good track record."

-For the nine months ended September 2011, Ithaca's oil sales volumes were 2,002 barrels per day.
+For the nine months ended September 2011, Ithaca's oil sales volumes were 2,002 barrels of oil per day.

 The company declined to comment beyond Thursday morning's press release.